Wouter Kellerman

-Wouter Kellerman (born 20 September 1961) is a three-time Grammy Award-winning South African flautist, producer and composer who has won nine South African Music Awards.
+Wouter Kellerman (born 20 September 1961) is a three-time Grammy Award-winning South African flautist, producer, composer and philanthropist, who has won nine South African Music Awards.
 Classically trained, Kellerman performs primarily World, Roots and New Age music.

 Background

 Kellerman was born in Johannesburg in 1961 to parents Pieter van Ellewee Kellerman and Susanna Petronella Greeff.
 At age ten, he and his siblings were introduced to classical music at a symphony orchestra concert.
 His parents allowed the children to choose an instrument they wanted to learn to play.
-Kellerman chose a flute as his instrument, and his parents hired the equipment and hired a part time teacher from the Randburg Music Centre.
-Matriculating from high school with a distinction in mathematics, his parents were unable to fund a classical music education.
-He was able to obtain a bursary from Anglo-American and studied electrical engineering at Rand Afrikaans University.
+Kellerman chose the flute as his instrument, and his parents hired the equipment and arranged lessons at the Randburg Music Centre.
+Matriculating from high school with distinctions in mathematics, music and computer science, his parents were unable to fund a classical music education.
+He was able to obtain a bursary from Anglo-American and studied electrical engineering at the University of Johannesburg.

-During his studies, he taught the flute and played in Junior SABC Symphony Orchestra.
+During his studies, he taught the flute and played in the Junior SABC Symphony Orchestra, the National Youth Orchestra and as a soloist with the Johannesburg Symphony Orchestra.
 On completing his studies, his bursary had to be paid off with work at Anglo Coal in the Witbank area.
-With two children to raise on his own, and not able to make enough music professionally, he continued his engineering career and resorted to playing for various orchestras such as the National Youth Orchestra, SABC Symphony Orchestra, Johannesburg Symphony Orchestra.
+With two children to raise on his own, and not able to financially support them in music, he continued his engineering career while pursuing music part time.
 He continued his professional flautist training by attending yearly masterclasses overseas.
-With his children beginning their tertiary education in the early 2000s he decided to try a career as a professional musician.
+With his children beginning their tertiary education in the early 2000s, he was finally able to pursue music full time.